flynx/diff.js/README.md

 ## Motivation

-Originally this module was designed/written as a way to locate and store only the changed parts of rather big JSON objects/trees, but the specific use cases (*[ImageGrid](https://github.com/flynx/ImageGrid) and [pWiki](https://github.com/flynx/pWiki)*) required additional features not provided by the available at the time alternative implementations (listing in next section).
+Originally this module was designed/written as a way to locate and store only the changed parts of rather big JSON objects/trees.
+The specific use cases (*[ImageGrid](https://github.com/flynx/ImageGrid) and [pWiki](https://github.com/flynx/pWiki)*) required additional features not provided by the available at the time alternative implementations (listing in next section).

-### Goals / Features
+### Features
 - JSON *diff* support
 - JavaScript object support including objects/types not supported in JSON
 - ~~Optional attribute order support~~ (not done yet)